tschoffelen/tschoffelen/content/just-done/index.md

 INT.
 BEDROOM - NIGHT

-JOHN and DANIELLA, both in their twenties, young souls, lie in bed.
+JOHN and DANIELLA, both in their twenties, young souls, are in bed.
 Daniella is resting her head on John’s chest.

 JOHN
 I’m so done.
 I’m done.